nurahamed/wa/README.md

 and you can delete them by clicking the delete button

-### On the dashboard./
+## On the dashboard.
 you can search any country and city name by typing the name in the search box.\
-after that corresponding weather data as Todays Overview.\
+after that corresponding weather data as Todays Overview.

 ### Forecast

 You can see the weather update by clicking on SHOW DAILY.\
-Then it shows the update in 3 days.\
+Then it shows the update in 3 days.

 You can see the weather update by clicking on SHOW HOURLY.\
 Then it shows the 5 hours of future weather updates.